 In cities, the fare is more varied owing to the large markets.
 A wide variety of meats, vegetables, spices and even coffee were available.
 Pickled fish, flavored with whipped egg whites and large amounts of salt, are eaten eagerly.
 Pastries made of fish and vegetables are also available.
 In winter, huge pyramidal mounds of frozen beasts are sold from merchants’ sleds along with eggs and butter.
 At festivals, vendors sell small, round loaves of fine bread packed with onion for snacking called Bialy.

 Fish is a staple along the coasts, river valleys and lakes of Lyubov.
-The fishermen of Lake Vigil catch hordes of tiny Episura Fish and Dorcs which they grind up together and press into small cakes that’ are considered delicacies.
+Fishermen catch hordes of tiny Seld Fish and Seekh which they grind up together and press into small cakes considered delicacies.
 Red meat is rare, but prized.
-There is always plenty of fresh water from snowmelt, and small breweries turn out a whole series of alcoholic beverages: the usual moshka, a series of beers, ales, ciders and brandies, and a particularly disgusting concoction brewed by the Cossacks which is made from goat’s milk.
+There is always plenty of fresh water from snowmelt, and small breweries turn out a whole series of alcoholic beverages: the usual moshka, a series of beers, ales, ciders and brandies, and a particularly disgusting concoction brewed by the Cossacks which is made from goat’s milk, called Kefir.

 The weekly Sabbath is at the center of most people’s lives.
 No work is done on that day and a goodly portion of the week is spent preparing the rich breads, delicious pastries and spiced meats and fish dishes served on the day.
 Invitations to one’s friends and visitors to the community are typically extended and accepted – the frenetic activity of the sixth day of the week as people rush to complete last minute preparations comes to a screeching halt 18 minutes before nightfall as the bells of the local Kremlin (municipal fortress) ring out to signal the beginning of the Sabbath.